openfoodfacts/robotoff/doc/introduction/contributing.md

 Ready to contribute code?
 Here's how to set up Robotoff for local development.

-1. Fork the robotoff repo on GitHub.
+1. Fork the robotoff repo on Github.

 2. Clone your fork locally:

     ```
     git clone git@github.com:your_name_here/robotoff.git
     ```

 3. choose between [docker install (recommended) or local install](../how-to-guides/deployment/dev-install.md) and run it.

 4. code!